 Controls auxiliary outputs.
 Channel specified by # is turned on.
+Multiple C commands can be used in tandem on a single line.
 Port and bit addresses are set up in WINCNC.INI file.

 Note: For use with a Drill Bank

 A d# can be added to the M11 command for use with a drill bank.
 The d# is the binary number of channels up to the n# specified in the drill bank line to turn on.